ytakefuji/vuc3/README.md

 This is under review.

-vuc3.py is a Python program to invesitigate effects of vaccines on COVID-19 mortality and infection between the second booster, the fist booster, fully vaccinated and unvaccinated.
+vuc3.py is a Python program to invesitigate effects of vaccines on COVID-19 mortality and infection between the second booster, the first booster, fully vaccinated and unvaccinated.

 CDC dataset is used for this study: https://data.cdc.gov/api/views/ukww-au2k/rows.csv